dfrappart/training-terraform-intro-labs/labs/01_SetupEnvironment.md

 This file contains information on real world infrastructure, including sensitive data (for instance, Virtual Machines admin account password).
 It is preferable to use a remote than a local *tfstate* file for different reasons, among which:

-- Templates should be commited to a source code repository, and should not contain sensitive data
+- Templates should be committed to a source code repository, and should not contain sensitive data
 - Because a deployment can be required when the author of the template is on vacation, collaborative work should be the norm
 - Using a file in a network share won't protect from collision if there are multiple deployments at the same time.

 An alternative is to use an Azure Blob storage to store the *tfstate*.
 Benefits are:

-- *tfstate* won't be commited in source code.
+- *tfstate* won't be committed in source code.
 - Access to the *tfstate* is managed using RBAC or SAS (Shared Access Signature) token.
 - Blob Storage has a native lock feature used by Terraform, protecting from collision in case of multiple deployments at the same time